srl-labs/learn-srlinux/docs/blog/posts/2023/cli-ranges.md

     }
 ```

 As you can see `red*` expands to `red`, `red-a`, `red-b`, `red-c`, `red1`, and `red2` keys.
-Using wildcard expansion with string keys is a great way to filter out objects that match a particular pattern, like a customer name or location code.
+Leveraging wildcard expansion with string keys is a great way to filter out objects that match a particular pattern, like a customer name or location code.

 ## Ranges

 Wildcards are great for bulk operations on all existing objects, but what if you want to operate on a subset of objects some of which may not exist yet?
 This is where ranges come in handy.

-Ranges allow CLI users to specify a range of values for a given list key.
-The syntax is simple: you specify the range as a comma-separated list of values where a value may be a scalar value or a consecutive range of values separated by `..` delimiter, or a mix of both!
+Ranges provide CLI users with a convenient way to define a series of values for a particular list key.
+The syntax is straightforward: you express the range as a list of values separated by commas.
+Each value can be a single scalar value or a continuous range of values indicated by the `..` delimiter.
+You can also mix both formats within the same range specification.

+Here is a short cheat sheet showing the syntax of the range pattern and how it translates to the list of elements:

 | Syntax       | Result       |
 | ------------ | ------------ |